LoyolaChicagoBooks/operatingsystems/source/syllabus.rst

 Book/Materials
 --------------
-- Required:
+- Recommended:
 	- Operating Systems: Design and Implementation (Third Edition) by Andrew S. Tanenbaum and Albert S. Woodhull
-- Recommended:
 	- Advanced Programming in the UNIX Environment (2nd Edition) by W. Richard Stevens and Stephen A. Rago
 	- C Programming Language (2nd Edition) by Brian W. Kernighan and Dennis M. Ritchie